aisligrace/Pewlett-Hackard-Analysis/README.md

 2. After looking at the number of retiring employees, we dug deeper into their specific titles.
 70% of the retiring employees had 'Senior' in their title, meaning PH will have to recruit new leadership.

 3. There are 1,549 employees included in the Mentorship Program.
+While there are a lot of positions that need to be replaced at PH, this mentorship program should be large enough to help recruit and train them.

-4.
+4. Out of the employees eligible for the mentorship program, 719 contain "Senior" in their title, which is 46%, and very valuable.
+That amount of leadership within this group will serve PH's mentorship program and it's new employees very well.

 ## Summary